BCDigSchol/policedata/_pages/interesting_categories.md

 show-title: true
 ---

-In this page, we introduce explanations a few crime categories that were featured in the [police recprd book](https://findingaids.bc.edu/repositories/2/archival_objects/47581) and appeared consistently in it.
+In this page, we introduce explanations a few crime categories that were featured in the [police record book](https://findingaids.bc.edu/repositories/2/archival_objects/47581) and appeared consistently in it.
 We were interested because of two reasons:
 <br> <span style="margin-left: 20px;">
  a.
 Their unfamiliarity to contemporary readers.</span>
 <br> <span style="margin-left: 20px;"> b.
 Many contemporary readers would not consider these as "crime" today.</span>